maristitovs/ravenclaw/cheatsheat.md

 Use | Command | Description
 ---------|----------|---------
+ Change directory | `cd path/to/dir` | Lets you browse the directory tree Copy file | `cp path/to/copy/file path/to/destination/` | Copies a file
+ Copy directory | `cp -R path/to/copy/directory path/to/destination/` | Copies a directory to a different location Move a file or directory | `mv path/to/source path/to/destination` | Moves a file or folder.
+Only real way to rename something in a terminal
- Change directory | `cd path/to/dir` | Lets you browse the directory tree Delete (Remove) | `rm path/to/delete` | Removes files Can remove lots of stuff at once Delete (Remove) directories | `rm -rf path/to/delete` | Removes files, folders recursively Read end of file | `tail path/to/file` | Reads the last n (dedault 10) lines.
+ Delete (Remove) | `rm path/to/delete` | Removes files Can remove lots of stuff at once Delete (Remove) directories | `rm -rf path/to/delete` | Removes files, folders recursively Read end of file | `tail path/to/file` | Reads the last n (dedault 10) lines.